Money Management

 If rates stay high through next year, expect more homeowners stuck in “golden handcuffs,” more auto buyers carrying negative equity longer, and more businesses delaying expansion.

 Financial planners are already advising clients to scrutinize amortization schedules closely — especially when comparing loan options.
 Two loans with similar payment amounts can have dramatically different long-term costs.
+Tools available through platforms like SoFi’s loan calculator suite and the CFPB’s mortgage comparison tools allow borrowers to model these differences before committing.

 The big shift?